ibm-cloud-docs/AnalyticsEngine/viewing-logs.md

 # Overview
 {: #viewing-logs}

 When you submit applications or Spark workloads in {{site.data.keyword.iae_full_notm}}, you can monitor the application execution. {{site.data.keyword.iae_full_notm}} allows to debug the application errors or trace the application execution by monitoring the application-generated logs and the Spark-generated logs.
-Log analysis together with monitoring feature of the **Spark History** page provides better troubleshooting of the applications.
+IBM Cloud Logs together with monitoring feature of the **Spark History** page provides better troubleshooting of the applications.

 {{site.data.keyword.iae_full_notm}} allows you to forward application logs to the **instance home** or (and) to {{site.data.keyword.la_full_notm}} service.